Eating Disorder Therapy

 • Using a weighing scale as a barometer of self-worth

 Eating disorders are often veiled in secrecy and shame, but you do not have to feel alone.
 Early detection and treatment are essential to recovery and living a full life with a healthy approach to food, eating, and body image.
 We can help you identify and address the underlying anxiety that is contributing to your eating disorder.
+If you believe addiction is the cause of your challenges with eating, we do offer food addiction therapy.
 Eating disorder treatment requires a team with the integrative approach of a therapist to treat the underlying psychological factors, a doctor to treat the medical effects, and a dietician to educate, create a meal plan and develop healthy attitudes towards food and eating.

-Trust Mental Health has a team of experienced, BIPOC therapists that offer eating disorder therapy in California.
-If you are interested in professional support and eating disorder treatment, contact us today for a free 15 minute consultation.
+Trust Mental Health has a team of experienced, BIPOC therapists who offer eating disorder therapy in California.
+If you are interested in professional support and eating disorder treatment, contact us today for a free 15-minute consultation.
 We will match you with an eating disorder therapist near you, who is best suited to your needs.
 Your therapist will work with your treatment team to ensure that you are on a sustainable path to recovery.